 While it’s doubtful most members of Gen Z have ever written a paper check or kept a manual check registry, they still need to understand some banking basics, such as minimum balance requirements, what it means to be overdrawn, amounts of overdraft fees and service fees, as well as how to access all their account information.

-Ideally, this is something that’s been introduced before young people are out on their own for the first time.
+Ideally, this is something young people understand before they are out on their own for the first time.
 Like budgeting, it’s a simple concept, but not necessarily an easy one to master.
-At its most basic, needs are the things that allow us to sustain day-to-day life and the bills we have to pay.
+At its most basic, needs are the things that allow us to sustain day-to-day life.
 Everything else is a want, whether we think we need it or not.
 When money’s tight, wants have to wait.

 No one expects a newly minted adult to have a fully funded emergency savings account ready to go, but it’s important they understand why it’s necessary and start setting money aside.
 Stress the fact that money saved is used for true emergencies only, such as job loss, major car repair, or unexpected medical bills.

-Now is the time for young adults to start building good credit so they can meet future goals, such as home ownership.
+Now is the time for young adults to start building good credit so they can meet future goals.
 Unfortunately, mistakes made today such as getting in too deep with credit card debt, can set them on the wrong path for the future.
 The most important takeaway is understanding that all bills need to be paid on time, every time.